zs-eren/KPOP-BTS-Data-Project-DSA210/README.md

 ## Hypothesis Testing

-Given the updated data scope, the hypothesis tests are defined as follows:
+Based on the new scope presented, the hypothesis tests are as follows:

-### 1) Global Search Interest → Album Sales
+### 1) Global Search Interest -> Album Sales

-**H₀:** There is no significant relationship between BTS’s global search interest (Google Trends score) and album sales.
+**H₀:** There is no significant relationship between BTS’s search interest from a global perspective (Google Trends value) and their album sales.

-**H₁:** Higher BTS global search interest is associated with significantly higher album sales.
+**H₁**: The higher the BTS global search interest, the more albums are sold.

-This will be tested using correlation analysis and simple regression between yearly average BTS trend scores and album sales.
+This hypothesis will be tested through correlation and regression analysis between the average BTS trend scores per year and album sales.
 ---

 ### 2) Early vs. Later Eras of BTS

-**H₀:** There is no significant difference in average album sales between earlier BTS releases and more recent BTS releases.
+**H₀:** There is no significant difference in average album sales when comparing earlier BTS albums to more contemporary BTS albums.
-**H₁:** More recent BTS releases have significantly different (higher or lower) average album sales compared to earlier releases.
+**H₁:** The more recent BTS releases have a significantly different average sale of albums compared to the earlier ones.

-Albums can be split into two or more time periods (for example, pre-2017 vs. 2017 and later), and their sales can be compared using appropriate statistical tests.
+Albums can be classified based on time, such as before and after the year 2017, and the sale of the albums can be compared using the correct statistical test.

 ---